Before you contact us …

 Is the course I am taking eligible to be covered through insurance?
 Where can I find the designation of the health professional who will be running the course?

 - If you have third-party Insurance, it may cover all or part of the cost of one of our therapeutic Personal Programs.
 We recommend that you contact your insurance provider to confirm what health professions your plan covers (e.g Clinical Psychologist Psych, Registered Psychotherapist RP, Social Worker RSW or MSW RSW, Occupational Therapist OT, Naturopath ND, Registered Nurse RN).
-Ensure that the profession is covered by your insurance and that the program is not an excluded service for that profession.
+Ensure that the profession is covered by your insurance and that the program is not an excluded service for that profession. *Please refer to the Helpful Insurance & Registration Info section of the program you wish to register for to see if you are eligible to receive an insurance receipt.

 It’s helpful to check if this coverage includes the types of therapies in question, which is Group Therapy or In-Person Group Therapy (sometimes there are restrictions on the particular services covered by a given health profession).
 Insurance receipts will be issued during the final session of the program for in-person programs, and 1-2 business days following the last session for online programs.
 To see sample insurance receipts, or more information on coverage, please visit Insurance Coverage.